vidhyaramani/Country_code-assignment/README.md

 Mockito is a popular mock framework which can be used in conjunction with JUnit.
 Mockito allows you to create and configure mock objects.
 Using Mockito simplifies the development of tests for classes with external dependencies significantly.

 Testing is also developed to get the output successful.

+By using Spring Boot, the work made little bit easier for developing Java Projects.